digitoimistodude/marlin-vagrant/README.md

 ## Recommended post-installations

-I have not included everything to this box since I want it keep as minimal as possible, but here's some recommended pieces you should install especially on production (I'll add more later):
+Not everything is included to this box since we want it keep as minimal as possible, but here's some recommended pieces you should install especially on production:

-- [rocket-nginx](https://github.com/maximejobin/rocket-nginx) - Nginx configuration for WP-Rocket
 - [ngx_pagespeed](https://www.digitalocean.com/community/tutorials/how-to-add-ngx_pagespeed-to-nginx-on-ubuntu-14-04) - The PageSpeed modules are open-source server modules that optimize your site automatically.

 ## Create a self-signed SSL Certificate for marlin-vagrant (optional)